hschwaiger-usgs/volcano-ash3d/README.md

   `make check`

-This will run all the tests in `tests/test_[1-4]` and run `Ash3d_ASCII_check` on the resulting ASCII output files, reporting SUCCESS or FAIL.
+This will run all the tests in `tests/test_[1-4]` and run `Ash3d_ASCII_check` on the resulting ASCII output files, reporting PASS or FAIL.
 The test cases in `tests/test_04` require that the NCEP 50-year reanalysis data files for the year 1980 be stored in `/data/WindFiles/NCEP/1980`.
 Assuming MetReader was installed in the default location, these reanayalsis files can be downloaded by running the following script installed when MetReader was installed.

 `/opt/USGS/bin/autorun_scripts/get_NCEP_50YearReanalysis.sh 1980`

+This script expects that the directories `/data/WindFiles/NCEP` and `/data/WindFiles/NCEP/dbuffer` exist and that the user running the script has write permissions.

 To install the software, edit the `INSTALLDIR` variable of the makefile (the default is `/opt/USGS`) and type: